 Success and retention rates were reviewed last year in several discussion venues.
-A comparison of achievement in DE courses vs. non-DE courses was reviewed by the Enrollment Management Committee, and presented to the District as part of an institutional planning discussion at convocation (Appendix C).
-Success and retention is lower in DE courses compared to face-to-face courses.
+A comparison of achievement in DE courses vs. non-DE courses was reviewed by the Enrollment Management

+Committee, and presented to the District as part of an institutional planning discussion at convocation (Appendix C).
+Just as it is state-wide, success and retention is lower in DE courses at CR compared to face-to-face courses at CR.
 Many of the initiatives to develop a Distance Education Program in support of students taking DE courses will address this trend seen across the state.